"This is a moment of extraordinary possibility for Irish arts and culture…"

 Careers / Internships

 Join our vibrant, talented, and hardworking team for a meaningful career in the arts.
 We are a rapidly growing nonprofit organization with a passion for Irish art and culture, and are always looking for others who share that same passion.
-Work with us and enjoy perks like access to all of IAC’s dynamic programming, fun employee events, and working in the lively neighborhood of Hell’s Kitchen.
 Irish Arts Center is an Equal Opportunity and Affirmative Action Employer committed to a diverse and inclusive work environment.

-Irish Arts Center (IAC) offers unpaid internships in programming/production, development, and marketing.
+Irish Arts Center (IAC) offers internships in programming/production, development, and communications/marketing.
 The scope and schedule for internships is determined by the individual department.
-Internships usually coincide with the school season (fall, spring and summer) and typically last 4-5 months but an internship can extend up to a year.
-We usually ask for a time commitment of 1-2 days per week during regular business hours of 10am to 6pm.
+Internships usually coincide with the school season (fall, spring and summer) and typically last 3-5 months but can extend up to a year.
+We usually ask for a time commitment of 20 hours per week during regular business hours of 10am to 6pm.

 IAC is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment or internships without unlawful discrimination based on race, creed (religion), color, sex (including gender expression), national origin, sexual orientation, military status, age, disability, predisposing genetic characteristic, marital status or domestic violence victim status or any other characteristic protected by law.